kyma-project/nats-manager/README.md

    This relies on the setup from `make e2e-setup`.

    > **NOTE:** Running this on slow hardware like CI systems or k3d clusters results in poor performance.
 However, this
-   > is still a great tool to simply show that NATS JetStream is in an operational configuration.

 3. To check that the internals of the NATS-Server are healthy and configured as expected, run:
    ```shell